Class of 1981

 Michael Mezmar, MSN'81, was reelected to his fourth term in 2018 as commissioner of Harlingen, Texas, where he is mayor pro-tem.

-Anne Atkinson Moore, BSN'76, MSN'81, is director of medical affairs, women's health at Mayne Pharma.
-She had been senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2020).
+Anne Atkinson Moore, BSN'76, MSN'81, is assistant vice president of women's health services at Peppy, headquartered in Wilmington, Delaware.
+She was director of medical affairs, women's health at Mayne Pharma, senior medical science liaison for AMAG Pharmaceuticals, and Mid-Atlantic liaison with national thought leaders and various health care professionals (2022).

 Jim Pace, MSN'81, MDiv'88, was named dean of nursing and health sciences at Valdosta State University in Georgia in June 2020, and was interviewed for the fall issue of FAANP Forum .
 He had served as New York University College of Nursing's senior associate dean for academic programs.